Having Faith Doesn’t Make Things Easier, It Makes Them Possible

 Faith doesn’t make things easier

-Some people beg for things to be more simple: for their projects to be finished sooner, to make ends meet, to have a happy relationship with their family…
+Some people beg for things to be more simple.
+They wish for their projects to be finished sooner, to make ends meet, to have a happy relationship with their family…

-- Faith can never make things fall from the sky, but if you have full confidence in yourself you’ll achieve that internal strength to allow you to face your battles with more optimism.
+- Faith can never make things fall from the sky.
+But, if you have full confidence in yourself you’ll achieve that internal strength with which you can face your battles with more optimism.

 Nourish your faith, starve your fears

-Consider for a moment the things that you fear:
+Consider for a moment the following about your fears:

-- Fears are instinctive emotions that alert you to certain risks you should avoid.
+- Firstly, fears are instinctive emotions that alert you to certain risks you should avoid.

 - Sometimes people develop fears that aren’t objective and that limit your personal growth.
 This includes attitudes, insecurities, and unjustified fears.

-- You also can’t forget the fact that some of your fears may have been instilled in your children or your family members.
+- Also, some of them may have been instilled in your children or your family members.

 - It’s important to recognize what your fears are, to unmask them, to evaluate them rationally, and make them disappear through faith and the confidence that you need to have in yourself.